 Since your budget is dependent on several decisions, request that your designer give you different quotes if you're worried that the website you need is bigger than what you can afford.
 You can ask for a simple quote for getting the basics running, a mid-range quote to include some additional features, and a full-featured quote.

 A great WordPress template, can help keep your costs down, while delivering a highly-customizable, professional site design.
-Here is our curated selection of the best:

 7. Schedule Your Milestones